-Primary restoration efforts should be focussed on area generally located between Interstate 505 and Road 94B, which is a fairly stable and gaining reach of the creek.
+Habitat restoration efforts should focus on County-owned properties to ensure site access and to align with the ongoing development and implementation of the Cache Creek Parkway Plan.
+For example, significant restoration opportunities exist for the Capay Open Space Park (native grassland and riparian forest), the Millsap property (oak woodland and riparian forest), the Wild Wings property (native grassland and oak woodland), the Woodland Reiff property (native grassland and oak woodland), and the Correll-Rodgers property (riparian forest).
+Former offchannel mining sites, such as those within the Dunnigan Hills and Hoppin reaches, are also good candidates for habitat enhancement and restoration.
+In general, restoration efforts should be prioritized within the Primary restoration efforts should be focussed on area generally located between Interstate 505 and Road 94B, which is a fairly stable and gaining reach of the creek.
 A gaining reach is one where the streambed is lower than the surrounding groundwater elevation, which allows water to seep from the aquifer and collect in the channel, thus providing a consistent source of surface water.
+Depth to groundwater is an important factor to consider for all restoration projects implemented within the OCMP area, since groundwater depth will largely dictate the pool of species that can be used in restoration.
 The Moore Dam Sanctuary, owned and managed by the YCFC&WCD, represents a prime example of the natural recovery potential on this portion of Cache Creek, and supports an impressive array of wildlife species.

 A second area of emphasis is Zone 1, located downstream of Road 94B.
 This stretch of the creek has several reclaimed off-channel mining excavations that have not revegetated.
 In addition, although the reach upstream of Road 85 is heavily vegetated, much of the plant cover consists of tamarisk which is preventing the establishment of more diverse native species.
 Initial efforts at eradicating this specie should be concentrated in this reach.

-It is anticipated that much of the habitat restoration work along Cache Creek would be undertaken by volunteer organizations, such as the HAWK (Habitat Alliance and Wildlife Keepers) program, Americorps, and the Cache Creek Conservancy.
-In addition. reclamation plans for off-channel mining along Cache Creek call for 273 acres of habitat to be created, largely consisting of wetland areas adjoining permanent ponds and lakes.
+It is anticipated that much of the habitat restoration work along Cache Creek willould continue towould be undertaken by volunteer organizations, such as the HAWK (Habitat Alliance and Wildlife Keepers) program, Americorps, and the Cache Creek Conservancy, staff and contractors.
+In addition, reclamation plans for off-channel mining along Cache Creek call for several hundred273 acres of habitat to be created, largely consisting of wetland areas adjoining permanent ponds and lakes.
 Perhaps the most critical component in ensuring the success of these efforts is the maintenance of a year-round flow in Cache Creek.
 The availability of water is presently driven by the demands of irrigated agriculture, leaving little surface water for habitat restoration.
 Much of the water that flows down Cache Creek, however, is not retained within the County.
 The Yolo County Flood Control and Water Conservation District has plans for utilizing this unclaimed portion and is currently in the process of applying for additional allocation rights for water from Cache Creek.
-As part of a separate program, the district intends to create conditions to percolate the additional water into the aguifer, thereby making more groundwater available.
+As part of a separate program, the district intends to create conditions to percolate the additional water into the aquifer, thereby making more groundwater available.
 A portion of this increased water supply could be reserved for maintaining a summer surface flow in Cache Creek, thus enhancing the potential for riparian habitat restoration.